strath-m/akima-proposals/content/proposals/quad-lock.md

 This engagement is designed to identify opportunities across customer experience, product discovery, conversion optimisation, cross-sell pathways, and digital strategy.
 The outcome will be a prioritised roadmap of recommendations, supported by concept designs and implementation guidance, to help inform future investment decisions and website improvements.

-## Why start with discovery

-Because the opportunity spans ecommerce strategy, product discovery, mobile experience, checkout behaviour, bundling, upsells and future implementation planning, we would not recommend quoting a larger redesign or rebuild before properly reviewing the experience.

-Starting with a focused audit phase helps:

-- Confirm the highest-impact opportunities.
-- Identify the most important customer journeys.
-- Understand where friction exists across product discovery and checkout.
-- Clarify which improvements should be prioritised first.
-- Reduce investment and delivery risk.
-- Create a stronger foundation for future redesign work.
-- Give Quad Lock clearer investment ranges before committing to larger initiatives.

-This makes future investment decisions more predictable, better structured, and easier for both teams to manage.

-## Why Akima Studio

-Akima Studio is a senior-led design studio built by designers who have spent years working across UX, digital experience, ecommerce, and conversion-focused design.

-We bring that level of strategic thinking and design craft without the overhead, handover gaps, or generic processes that often come with larger agencies.

-For Quad Lock, this means the audit will not be treated as a surface-level UX review.
-We will approach it as a commercial growth opportunity: identifying ways to improve product discovery, increase conversion performance, strengthen cross-sell pathways, and create a clearer experience for customers navigating the Quad Lock ecosystem.

-Our strength is combining human-centred UX thinking with elevated design and commercial strategy, ensuring recommendations are both practical and impactful.

 # Goals

 - Improve product discovery and customer navigation pathways